TristanRobitaille/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 * `_FR_GR_SEED`
   - Global route random seed.
 This will create a copy of `_FR_FILE_PATH` and modify the global route random seed.

+## Defining design parameters and defines

+The same configuration file and item format as that for specifying the ORFS parameters is used to specifying the `parameter` and `define` to tune.
+For the top-level file, prepend the name with `_TOP_PARAM_` and `_TOP_DEF` for parameters and defines, respectively.
+For the package file, prepend the name with `_PACKAGE_PARAM_` and `_PACKAGE_DEF` for parameters and defines, respectively.

+The top-level file to use is specified in the `.json` file with the field  `"_TOP_LEVEL_FILE_PATH"` and the package file is defined specified with the field `"_PACKAGE_FILE_PATH"`.
+Note that the path must be relative to the location of the `.json`.

 ## How to use

 ### General Information